byte4RR4Y/rock4se-image-builder/README.md

 ---------------------------------------------------
     ./runqemu.sh output/Debian-experimental-CLI-build-1708567367/Debian-experimental-CLI.img
 ---------------------------------------------------
 This is just to test if the image boots.
 But it's cool...       :-P

+It boots with errors because I do not emulate TPM and it's a read only boot.

+That's important because after desktop installation we had to reconfigure the

+Display manager for the rock4se board as firstboot configuration.

+You can change 'ro' to 'rw' in runqemu.sh but after you've finished testing

+you should run 'touch /etc/firstboot'

 # Adding custom packages to install
     -If you want to add packages to install, append it to config/apt-packages.txt